jcdesimp/react-redux-starter/README.md

 When you first clone the repo you will need to do `npm install` to install the dependencies.

-To start the development server run `npm run dev`.
+To start the development server run `npm start`.

 Project Structure
 ----